Kaoxlaw/demo_git/README.md

 # demo_git
 Demo git

 Everythings is cool here!

-but it's a little bit cold here!
+But it's a little bit cold here!